 Bone broth may be the perfect nighttime sleep elixir for a variety of reasons.
 It’s an essential source of magnesium, which synthesizes proteins, transmits nerve signals, and relaxes the muscles to support restful sleep (8).
 It can also help you stay asleep due to the amino acid glycine, an inhibitory neurotransmitter in the brainstem and spinal cord (9).
 It’s the primary neurotransmitter that inhibits sleep cycle motor neurons during active sleep (10).

 Supports Weight Loss

 Bone broth can support weight loss, particularly when you implement a bone broth diet.
 This diet cuts out problematic foods that can lead to weight gain and impaired digestion, including grains, refined sugar, and legumes.
 A bone broth diet replaces these foods with high-quality animal proteins and vegetables, and can also be combined with intermittent fasting.

 Promotes Healthy Skin

 Boosts Energy Levels

-Forget your morning coffee!
-Thanks to its gut-healing properties, bone broth can also naturally increase your energy levels.
+Forget your morning coffee — thanks to its gut-healing properties, bone broth can naturally increase your energy levels.
 By repairing the gut lining, you can improve your body’s ability to absorb the essential nutrients that are needed for energy production.
 Minerals such as calcium, magnesium, and phosphorus all play an important role in oxygen transport and energy production (13).
 Once the minerals are released, they’re highly bioavailable, making them easily absorbed, even for an impaired digestive system.